lucasros98/lucasros98/README.md

 ### 🌐 About Me
 - **Age & Profession**: I'm a 26-year-old Software Engineer and self-confessed SEO geek based in Gothenburg.
-- **Current Role**: Co-Founder and Software Engineer at Fiive AB, where we're all about pushing the boundaries in IT development and machine learning.
+- **Current Role**: Co-Founder and Software Engineer at [Fiive in Gothenburg](https://www.fiive.se), where we're all about pushing the boundaries in IT development and machine learning.
 - **Education & Passion**: With a background in software engineering, I'm constantly diving into the depths of new technologies.

 ### 💻 Work